nosqlbench/nosqlbench/devdocs/devguide/drivers/driver_adapter_standards.md

 The Op Templates which are provided by users are normalized by NoSQLBench into a standard representation that is used within the op mapping and synthesis steps.
-This representation is provided by the ParsedCommand and ParsedTemplate APIs.
+This representation is provided by the ParsedOp and ParsedTemplate APIs.
 The User-Facing construct is _Op Template_, while the developer building driver adapters only sees _Parsed Commands_ and a fully-normalized API.

 ## Effective Op Mapping